 - Time Efficient and Convenient

-Although the wide grip bench press is a coveted lift by gym goers and competitive athletes alike, the close grip bench press is also a great builder of both strength and muscle.
-It does however come with an important limitation that may be more significant to some lifters and not as important for others.
+Although the wide grip bench press is a coveted lift by gym goers and competitive athletes alike, the close-grip bench press is also a great strength and muscle builder.
+However, it does come with an important limitation that may be more significant to some lifters and not as important to others.

 I wrote a similar article discussing the benefits of the decline bench press, which you should read after this to understand how different bench press variations can help you.